Edward

 smoothness on starting.
 A smaller expansion ratio or "later

-run against loads heavier than normal.
-Under normal loads, it is
+to run against loads heavier than normal.
+Under normal loads, it

-desirable to run on a higher expansion ratio (early cut-off) so as
+is desirable to run on a higher expansion ratio (early cut-off)

 In some rotary and reciprocating engines, changes of cut-off are

-motions or by changing the positions of cams or, on engines fitted
+link motions or by changing the positions of cams or, on engines

-with rotary valves, by changing the position of rotary valve
+fitted with rotary valves, by changing the position of rotary

-to rely solely upon porting of the rotary engine thereby reducing
+and to rely solely upon porting of the rotary engine thereby

-engine of the type specified in which the expansion ratio can be
+rotary engine of the type specified in which the expansion ratio

 With the principal objective in view there is provided according